chrisdwheatley/generator-angular2/README.md

 Clone the repository and `cd` into it

-`git clone foo && cd generator-angular2`
+`git clone git@github.com:swirlycheetah/generator-angular2.git && cd generator-angular2`

 Install the project dependencies